 So you’re thinking about cutting cable TV and streaming all your entertainment content.
 You started looking around and found a number of streaming media players on the market and are not sure what is the right device for you.
 Here are our Best Android Streaming Boxes to help you.

 We have compiled a number of streaming media players and reviewed them for you.
 This information is here to help you sort through what we hope would be the best streaming media player for your needs and if in fact you even need one.
 You may already have a Smart TV or Gaming Console that may serve your needs.
 Do you need a media streaming device if you have a smart TV?

 We have gone through many Streaming Media players on the market and we narrowed it down to these best selling units.
 We have added a few streaming sticks if your needs are minimal also we have included streaming media players with additional, faster speed, internal storage and some that provide a gaming controller to enhance the gaming experience.

-The prices range from $40 to a $250 with some units that come with a remote and gaming controller or some that you simply download an app and control your Streaming Player with your smart phone.
+The prices range from $40 to $250 with some units that come with a remote and gaming controller or some that you simply download an app and control your Streaming Player with your smartphone.

 So let's go over one by one the Best Android Streaming Boxes to see which streaming android box is for you.